-The Australian Journal of General Practice recommends "couples with two of more pregnancy losses should have thyroid antibody and function testing performed.
+The AJGP recommends that "couples with two of more pregnancy losses should have thyroid antibody and function testing performed.
 Abnormal results should be managed by a specialized clinic.
 There is evidence that suggests hypothyroidism and even subclinical hypothyroidism is associated with recurrent pregnancy loss.
-All guidelines recommend testing for thyroid-stimulating hormone (TSH) levels, but there is contention about what is considered a 'normal' TSH.
-Current guidelines suggest treating all women with overt hypothyroidism, considering treatment of subclinical hypothyroidism, and not treating euthyroid patients with recurrent pregnancy loss who test positive for thyroid antibodies" (Hong Li & Marren, 2018).
+All guidelines recommend testing for thyroid stimulating hormone (TSH) levels, but there is contention about what is considered a 'normal' TSH.
+Current guidelines suggest treating all women with overt hypothyroidism, considering treatment of subclinical hypothyroidism, and not treating euthyroid patients with recurrent pregnancy loss who test positive for thyroid antibodies.60

-Joint Task Force on Practice Parameters (JTFPP) of the Academy of Allergy, Asthma & Immunology (AAAAI); the American College of Allergy, Asthma & Immunology (ACAAI); and the Joint Council of Allergy, Asthma & Immunology
+Joint Task Force on Practice Parameters (JTFPP) of the Academy of Allergy, Asthma & Immunology (AAAAI); the American Academy of Allergy, Asthma & Immunology (AAAAI); and the Joint Council of Allergy, Asthma & Immunology (JCAAI)

 The JTFPP within their guidelines concerning the diagnosis and management of acute and chronic urticaria state, "Targeted laboratory testing based on history or physical examination findings is appropriate, and limited laboratory testing can be obtained.
-Limited laboratory testing includes a CBC with differential, sedimentation rate, and/or C-reactive protein, liver enzyme, and thyroid-stimulating hormone (TSH) measurement...
-Targeted laboratory testing based on history and/or physical examination (eg, obtaining TSH in a patient with weight gain, heat/cold intolerance, and thyromegaly) is recommended" (Bernstein et al., 2014).
+Limited laboratory testing includes a CBC with differential, sedimentation rate, and/or C-reactive protein, liver enzyme, and thyroid stimulating hormone (TSH) measurement...
+Targeted laboratory testing based on history and/or physical examination (eg, obtaining TSH in a patient with weight gain, heat/cold intolerance, and thyromegaly) is recommended".61